This series of articles will examine Spring Boot features. This fourth

 features.
 Tutorial: Using Thymeleaf provides the reference for standard

-expression syntax, the available “th:*
+expression syntax, the available “th:*” attributes and elements, and

 available expression objects.